Tamara Jansen: 45th Parliament (2025–present)

 Jansen held her seat in the 2025 Canadian federal election.

+At the time of the 2025 Canadian federal election, she lived in Langley.

 Political positions

 Pro-life and family advocacy

-Jansen is known for her strong pro-life and pro-family stance.
+Jansen is known for her strong anti-abortion and pro-traditional family stance.
 In June 2021, she voted in favour of Bill C-233, introduced by Conservative MP Cathay Wagantall, which sought to ban the practice of sex-selective abortion.
-Additionally, she voted against Bill C-6, legislation proposed by the Trudeau government that would criminalize certain forms of counseling and parental guidance regarding gender identity.
-Jansen voiced concerns that the bill threatened parental rights and religious freedoms.
+Additionally, she voted against Bill C-6, legislation proposed by the Trudeau government that would criminalize certain forms of conversion therapy and parental control regarding gender identity.
+Jansen claimed that the bill threatened parental rights and religious freedoms.

-In a 2019 questionnaire, Jansen affirmed her belief that life begins at conception and pledged to support laws protecting unborn children from that point onward.
-She also committed to defending the conscience rights of healthcare professionals and opposing laws that expand euthanasia and assisted suicide.
+In a 2019 questionnaire, Jansen affirmed her belief that life begins at conception and pledged to support laws protecting fetuses from that point onward.
+She also committed to opposing laws that expand euthanasia and assisted suicide.

-During the 2020 Conservative Party leadership race, Jansen endorsed Leslyn Lewis, a pro-life and pro-family candidate, further solidifying her alignment with social conservative values.
+During the 2020 Conservative Party leadership race, Jansen endorsed Leslyn Lewis, an anti-abortion and pro-traditional family candidate, further solidifying her alignment with social conservative values.